-Start your afternoon with a visit to Toronto’s St. Lawrence market, then take a quick cab ride to Kanpai Snack Bar, a hidden delight that brings the culinary traditions of Taipei to Toronto’s Cabbagetown district.
+Start your afternoon with a pit stop at Toronto’s St. Lawrence Market, then take a quick cab ride to Kanpai Snack Bar, a hidden delight that brings the culinary traditions of Taipei to Toronto’s Cabbagetown district.
 Incorporating ultra-chic accents that are especially easy on the eye, the refreshing wood-clad dining space transports you to the world-famous night markets of Raohe or Shilin.
 The creative menu pays homage to the looping playlist of old-school hip-hop with dishes such as the MC Hammer Taiwanese popcorn chicken or the Piggie Smalls spiced pork belly.
 To wash down your tangy street food, Kanpai offers a wide selection of craft beer, sake, and classic cocktails.

 The entrance to Bar Fancy is hidden at the back of a dark alleyway under its own neon-lit tiger sign.
 Once you locate it and head inside, you may be surprised to discover that this West Queen West joint isn’t so fancy after all – at least in the traditional sense.
 That’s not to say it’s a bad thing, however, as the reformed space tastefully integrates industrial elements, minimal decoration and smooth surfaces for a low-key and mellow atmosphere.
 Bar Fancy also keeps it uncomplicated with its menu of crave-worthy bites, highlighted by their daily oyster and fried chicken specials.
 If that wasn’t already enough, the drink list keeps it local with a selection of refreshing Ontario craft beers and ciders, ranking it one of the top things to do in Toronto.

 If wine and snacks sounds like your kind of night, Apres Wine Bar is the perfect spot for you.
 This minimalist space incorporates sleek industrial elements and boasts a refined selection of natural wines from all over the world.
 Led by a friendly and knowledgeable sommelier, every bottle on the menu has been thoroughly curated for ethical farming practices.
 Chosen specifically to complement your bottle of wine, the delicious selection of shareable snacks range from high-quality cheeses and cured meats to squid stuffed with peanut romesco.